Family Trees

 Define Relationships

 Connect persons by dragging from one node to another.
-Choose the relationship type: parent, spouse, sibling, or custom.
+Choose the relationship type: parent-child, spouse, sibling, or divorced.
 Lines are drawn automatically to show the connection.

 Relationship Types